funkstille/diasend2nightscout-bridge/README.md

 So in the meantime everything could have been up and running.
 </br></br>
 Is there an alternative?</br>
-yes and no, xDrip+ version (from nighlty 20220602) supports uploading data from CamAPS to Nightscout but it uses Android Pop Messages as Data Source (it does not get data directly from CamAPS FX), so there is no backfill of missing data.
+yes and no, xDrip+ version (from nightly 20220602) supports uploading data from CamAPS FX to Nightscout but it uses Android Pop Messages as Data Source (it does not get data directly from CamAPS FX), so there is no backfill of missing data.
-It helps but is far away from perfect and there will be no way to get all iformation like basal, bolus, etc. with this method.
+It helps but is far away from perfect and there will be no way to get all information like basal, bolus, carbs, etc. with this method.
 </br></br>
 Have you been able to get data from diasend?
 </br>